marcosjr182/zombie-react/README.md

 # Tests

-Run `npm tests` to run the tests.
+Run `npm test` to run the tests.
 You can see the coverage using the `--coverage` flag